iLCSoft/iLCInstall/docker/cvmfs-install/Readme.md

 CVMFS is one of the main deployment solution for the iLCSoft stack.
 CVMFS provides servers to software teams to install and publish their packages.
 Setting up such servers requires some effort and are not always available for all OS flavors that are supported in the different labs.

 Here at DESY, the main OSs that are supported are SL6 (end of life in November 2020), Centos7 and Ubuntu 18.04.
 Only one CVMFS server is available for our deployment.
-To be able to install the iLCSoft stack on all possible OS flavors, we provide Docker images for these OS flavors within which the iLCSoft stack is compiled and then deployed later on on our CVMFS server.
+To be able to install the iLCSoft stack on all possible OS flavors, we provide Docker images for these OS flavors within which the iLCSoft stack is compiled and then deployed later on our CVMFS server.

 As of today, the available images are:
 - centos7: `ilcsoft/ilcsoft-cvmfs-install-centos7`